Yespo-CDP/yespo-shopify/README.md

 #### Implementation:

-- [Registers](https://docs.esputnik.com/reference/addwebpushdomain) the current store domain in Yespo.
+- [Register](https://docs.esputnik.com/reference/addwebpushdomain) the current store domain in Yespo.
-- [Retrieves](https://docs.esputnik.com/reference/getscript) the push script and service worker content.
+- [Retrieve](https://docs.esputnik.com/reference/getscript) the push script and service worker content.
-- Stores the push script in the yespo-web-push-script metafield.
+- Store the push script in the yespo-web-push-script metafield.
-- Injects the push script into the storefront using the same Theme App Extension.
+- Inject the push script into the storefront using the same Theme App Extension.

-#### Service Worker Installation
+#### Service Worker Installation:

-- A Shopify App Proxy is used to serve the service worker content dynamically from Yespo
+- A Shopify App Proxy is used to serve the service worker content dynamically from Yespo.
-- The worker file is exposed at a predefined path (/apps/yespo/sw.js) to comply with browser requirements
+- The worker file is exposed at a predefined path (/apps/yespo/sw.js) to comply with browser requirements.

 ### Contact Sync (Shopify → Yespo)